 So if we look at the app economy in the past 5 years, free apps ruled the charts, and the grossing chart was dominated by apps who monetize exclusively with IAP while the top downloaded charts included mainly apps who monetize with ads.

-When it comes to user acquisition and marketing, however, the only Apps that could afford it were the top grossing apps – the ones monetizing with In-App Purchases.
+When it comes to mobile user acquisition and marketing, however, the only Apps that could afford it were the top grossing apps – the ones monetizing with In-App Purchases.
 In other words, the following hierarchy existed:

 - In the top – users pay money to the grossing apps in return for in-game goods